-The Group's fixed income securities portfolio is managed by two external investment managers with oversight from the Group Chief Financial Officer, the Group Chief Investment Officer, and the FIHL Board.
-Fair values for all securities in the fixed income investments portfolio are independently provided by the investment administrator, investment custodians, and investment manager, each of which utilize internationally recognized independent pricing services.
-Bloomberg is, however, the main pricing service utilized to estimate the fair value measurements for the Group's fixed income securities for corporate and government bonds.
+The Group's fixed income securities portfolio is managed by external investment managers with oversight from the Group's Chief Investment Officer, and the FIHL Board of Directors.
+Fair values for all securities in the fixed income investments portfolio are independently provided by the investment administrator, investment custodians, and investment managers, each of which utilise internationally recognised independent pricing services.
+Reuters is, however, the main pricing service utilised to estimate the fair value measurements for the Group's fixed income securities for corporate and government bonds.
 Reuters is the main pricing service for asset backed fixed income securities.